iwasahighwayman/my-elusive-whale/README.md

 At first I thought "_That's not too bad ..._", swapped in three fresh "AA" batteries, times three lighting units so nine batteries total, reset the timer, and we were back in business.

 But after a few months, I had this not-so-small pile of dead "AA" batteries.
-Our town has a yard where they can be properly disposed, so we dropped them off.
+Our town has a yard where they can be responsibly disposed, so we dropped them off.

 A little while later, I sort-of felt guilty about the waste.